 What happens if you visit our website?

 When you browse our website, we collect 'cookies' to help us understand more about how our site is used by visitors, and to develop and enhance our services to you.
 A 'cookie' is a bit of information kept on your computer.
 It tells us things like what device you're using and what pages you click on.

-- track aspects of user visits, including the length of a user's visit, their browser, geographic location and the use of the search facility on this website
+Track aspects of user visits, including the length of a user's visit, their browser, geographic location and the use of the search facility on this website

-- remember users selected contrast and/or text resizing style preferences for this website
+Remember users selected contrast and/or text resizing style preferences for this website

-- record a user's video preferences for our videos viewed on this website.
+Record a user's video preferences for our videos viewed on this website.

 When we would use your information without your permission

 At times we might need to use or share your information without your permission.
 If we do, we'll always make sure there's a legal basis for it.

-- to comply with the law, called 'legal obligation' - for example, if a court orders us to share information
+To comply with the law, called 'legal obligation' - for example, if a court orders us to share information

-- to protect someone's life, called 'vital interests' - for example, sharing information with a paramedic if a client was unwell at the bureau or one of our outreaches
+To protect someone's life, called 'vital interests' - for example, sharing information with a paramedic if a client was unwell at the bureau or one of our outreaches

-- to carry out our aims and goals as an organisation, called 'legitimate interests' - for example, to create anonymous case studies and statistics for our national research
+To carry out our aims and goals as an organisation, called 'legitimate interests' - for example, to create anonymous case studies and statistics for our national research

-- to carry out a contract we have with you, called 'contract' - for example, if you're an employee we might need to store your bank details so we can pay you
+To carry out a contract we have with you, called 'contract' - for example, if you're an employee we might need to store your bank details so we can pay you

-- to defend our legal rights - for example, to resolve a complaint that we gave the wrong advice
+To defend our legal rights - for example, to resolve a complaint that we gave the wrong advice.

 What are my rights?